 This AA Screening Report was prepared by Patrick O'Shea and Rachel Heaphy.
-Patrick is an Ecologist with over nine years' experience in ecological assessment.
+Patrick is a Principal Ecologist with over ten years' experience in ecological assessment.
 He holds a degree in Botany from Trinity College Dublin and an MSc in Ecological Management and Conservation Biology from Queen's University Belfast.
 Patrick is a Full member of the Chartered Institute of Ecological and Environmental Management (CIEEM).
-Rachel holds a BSc (Hons) in Zoology from University College Cork and an MRes degree (with distinction) from the University of Roehampton.
+Rachel is an Ecologist with two years' experience in ecological assessment and holds a BSc (Hons) in Zoology from University College Cork and an MRes degree (with distinction) from the University of Roehampton.
+Rachel is a Qualifying member of the Chartered Institute of Ecological and Environmental Management (QualCIEEM).